interTwin-eu/repository-template/.github/CODE_OF_CONDUCT.md

 _We wish to add a specific section on dealing with issues opened against the repository here._

-This repository exists in the context of the EGI Federation.
+This repository exists in the context of the interTwin project.
 While that scope does not restrict the usage, it does inform the priority we assign to issues and the order we deal with them.

 We welcome issues reported by the public, and more specifically the community of people using this repository.

-The EGI team is small and cannot support all requests equally.

 While we undertake to do everything in our power to respond to issues in a timely manner, and to prioritise issues based on reasonable requests from